 with cushioned swivel seats for your added comfort.
 Boats and canoes

-paddles, and safety kit.
-Floating bait buckets and landing nets are
+anchor, paddles, and safety kit.
+Floating bait buckets and landing

-available upon request at no additional charge.
-All equipment is maintained
+nets are available upon request at no additional charge.
+All

 Lund boats with Mercury Motors well maintained for an outdoor adventure or Canadian fishing vacation in Northern Ontario, Rainbow Country Travel area Canada.
 Enjoy angling, boating, canoeing, wildlife viewing, swimming, or exploring the Historic Heritage French River Park with Bear's Den Lodge's comfortable rental equipment.
 Call today to reserve your Canadian adventure getaway with American Plan meal packages, or plan your own meals and rent a Housekeeping Cottage.
 Fish Ontario at this premiere French River resort lodge today!
 Ontario fishing.